Shoulder Pain Diagnosis Guide

 One common clinical presentation is the patient suffering from sudden onset shoulder pain typically as a result of a lifting, pushing or pulling activity or a sudden movement (often with the arm in elevation or overhead), the cause of which is often a torn muscle or tendon, typically a Rotator Cuff Tear (figure 1).
 In patients with gradual onset shoulder pain due to repetitive or prolonged arm elevation, lifting, pushing or pulling activities, general housework or lying on the affected size, Rotator Cuff Tendonitis (figure 1) is the more likely diagnosis, which typically involves gradual degeneration and inflammation of the rotator cuff tendons.
 In those patients with associated neck, upper back, elbow, forearm, wrist or hand pain, Referred Pain (frequently from the neck or upper back) is often the cause of symptoms.
+In older patients with gradual onset shoulder pain, Shoulder Arthritis may be the cause of symptoms.
 There are numerous other causes of shoulder pain, some of which present suddenly due to a specific incident, others which develop gradually over time.

 Below are some of the more common causes of pain in the shoulder with a brief description of each condition to aid shoulder pain diagnosis.
 Conditions have been organised according to sudden or gradual onset and common or less common conditions for ease of use.

 Find out what may be causing your shoulder pain: